makism/dyconnmap/INSTALL.md

 The following software is required for `dyconnmap` to work properly:

-1. Python 3.6+
+1. Python 3.6, or Python 3.8+
 2. NumPy
 3. SciPy
 4. Matplotlib
 5. NetworkX
-6. Brain Connictivity Toolbox for Python (BctPy)
+6. Brain Connectivity Toolbox for Python (bctpy)
 7. nose (optional)

     This is required for executing the tests.